skuid/skuid-labs/experiments/snippets/v2DragDrop/README.md

 ### Step 2: Create a Generic JS snippet

-A second javascript resource of type `Generic JS snippet` will handle “drag and drop” functionalities in the page.
+Create a `Generic JS snippet` resource, which will handle the “drag and drop” functionalities in the page.

 In this snippet, you can: